Exploring Shakespeare with your children can be fun and easy

 I also had the privilege of chatting with Lara on the Cultivating Grace podcast about how to love Shakespeare so your kids will, too!

-Gentle Introductions to Shakespeare
+Gentle Introductions to Shakespeare for Kids

 - Tales from Shakespeare, Charles and Mary Lamb